aimms/how-to/Articles/497/497-download-solver-session-log.rst

 Remarks on the above code:

-#.
-Line 1: obtain the filename of the solver session log from the session id (see the first step discussed above).
+* Line 1: obtain the filename of the solver session log from the session id (see the first step discussed above).

-#.
-Line 3: Copy the session log file to the project folder
+* Line 3: Copy the session log file to the project folder

-#.
-Line 7: Copy the session log file to the process specific temporary folder.
+* Line 7: Copy the session log file to the process specific temporary folder.
 This is the folder where files are downloaded from.

-Integration in your own application
+Integration in your own Application
 -----------------------------------

 The code explained and demoed above is contained in a separate section named: ``Download server session log`` of download offered above.
-See `Export code to another project <https://how-to.aimms.com/Articles/145/145-import-export-section.html>`_ for copying the code to your project.
+See the article `"Export Code to Another Project" <https://how-to.aimms.com/Articles/145/145-import-export-section.html>`_ for copying the code to your project.
 Once you've copied the code, you need to add the following widgets:

 #.  button to obtain the session id,